mlabs-haskell/hydra-auction-onchain/docs/spec.md

 - The transaction validity interval starts at the bidding end time and ends before the purchase deadline time.
-- The transaction in signed by the biddeer.
+- The transaction is signed by the bidder.
 - No tokens are minted or burned.

 ```mermaid